mighty-gerbils/gerbil/doc/tutorial/proxy.md

 The funciton `proxy` takes a client socket and proxies it to the remote address.
 First it opens and connects a socket to the remote server, and then spanws two threads piping data between the two ends.
-The programming should look familiar to anyone with experience with network programming with the socket API.
+The programming should look familiar to anyone with experience with network programming with the socket API in nonblocking mode.

 ```
 (def (proxy clisock raddr)